Megalochori Village Information

 - Parking: Two free public parking lots are available within walking distance to Megalochori, both by the entrances to the village.
 One is located by The Family Bakery and the other is by Earth and Water Pottery Studio, both on the main Fira-Perissa road.
 Coming from Fira, turn left just before the bakery.
 Coming from Perissa, turn right just after the pottery studio.
 The two entrances are about a kilometer apart.

-- Bus: On the Fira-Perissa route right out front of The Family Bakery.
-8 minutes walk to the village center.
+- Bus: Megalochori is accessed on the Fira-Perissa bus route, with the bus stop located right in front of The Family Bakery, an 8-minute walk to the village center.
 General bus information and public bus schedule.

-- Shopping: Small fashion boutiques and quaint shopping
+- Shopping: Small fashion boutiques and quaint shops are scattered throughout.

 - Panagia Ton Eisodion: AKA Megalochori Cathedral, this church is the most recognizable landmark in the village, with its intricate, wood-carved steeple with a little tunnel to walk through.
-1-minute walk.
+Map.

 - Bell Tower: There are a few small bell towers in Megalochori, but the largest features 6 bells and a tunnel.
-Due north of Vedema Resort and Panagia Ton Eisodion, about a 4-minute walk.
+Due north of Vedema Resort and Panagia Ton Eisodion, about a Map.

 - The Heart of Santorini: Sunset viewpoint on the caldera with a hiking trail that leads down the side of the caldera to natural thermal pools and almost to the sea.
-12-minute walk.
+Map.

 - Best Hotels in Santorini